- Ask for less data

 - Ask efficient questions.

-What follows is some general guidance for how to get your dashboards to load faster, and the bulk of this guidance will focus on that third bullet, or how you can organize data to anticipate the most common questions that data will be used to answer.
-We’ll cover how to ask more efficient questions (i.e., SQL best practices) in an upcoming article.
+What follows is some general guidance for how to get your dashboards to load faster.
+The bulk of this guidance will focus on that third bullet, or how you can organize data to anticipate the most common questions that data will be used to answer.

-And, of course, the usual caveats around premature optimization apply.
-The advice here assumes that you have been exploring your data for some time, and are deriving material benefits from the insight that data yields.
-Meaning: your queries are already helping you make better decisions.
-Only then should you be asking: how do I get this dashboard to load faster?
+The usual caveats about premature optimization being the root of all evil apply.
+Our advice assumes that you have been exploring your data for some time, and are deriving material benefits from the insight that data yields.
+Only then should you be asking, “How do I get this dashboard to load faster?”

 Ask for less data